polterguy/phosphorusfive-dox/chapter-16.md

 # Reusable GUI components

-In this chapter, we will take the component approach from our previous even further, and create reusable GUI components.
+In this chapter, we will bring the component approach from our previous chapter even further, and create reusable GUI components.
 In our previous chapter, we created a completely generic CRUD database layer, with support for all four CRUD operations.
 In this chapter, we will take a look at reusable custom widgets.

 So far, we have only used the core widgets.
 However, to create a custom and more complex widget in Hyperlambda, is actually surprisingly easy.
 As always, the answer is to create an Active Event.
 Execute the following code in your Executer.